tomaspettit/DRQLabs/Lab8/README.md

-# Lab 7: Mongo/MERN --- Data Representation and Querying
+# Lab 8: MERN/Update ----  Data Representation and Querying

-The following exercises focus on utilizing MongoDB within a MERN stack.
+This lab involves tasks related to updating and querying data in a MERN (MongoDB, Express.js, React, Node.js) stack application.

-### Instructions
+## Instructions

 1. **Commit and push each solution to GitHub after completing an exercise.**